 If you are charged with statutory rape, do not talk to the police or a prosecutor without legal counsel.
 Contact a Louisville sex crimes attorney as soon as possible for help.

-For more information, contact the Criminal Defense attorneys at Suhre & Associates, LLC give us a call today at (502) 371-7000 or visit us at our Louisville law office.
+For more information, contact the Criminal Defense attorneys at Suhre & Associates DUI and Criminal Defense Lawyers give us a call today at (502) 371-7000 or visit us at our Louisville law office.

 214 Clay Street, Suite A